 Tony’s work has been published in hundreds of magazines, books, calendars, postcards, websites, and other publications locally, nationally, and internationally.
 One of his images of Antelope Valley, CA was selected for the cover of the Sierra Club wall calendar which is the most coveted publication of nature photographers.
 His photographs can be found in numerous private and corporate collections throughout the world.
 Tony’s work has also been requested by Universal Studios for use in the Hollywood movie “Out of Sight”, starring George Clooney and Jennifer Lopez.

 Tony is known for finding and photographing many of the now photographic icons of the desert SW long before they became well known due to the internet.
 He has seen first-hand over his past three decades of shooting the destruction of many of these fabulous places caused by other photographers trying to make a name for themselves by publishing location directions and also by irresponsible tourists.
+Tony is honored to be one of the founding members of Nature First - The Alliance for Responsible Nature Photography (click on link above).

 Tony is always willing to share his knowledge and passion for photography with others.
 Each year, he receives numerous inquiries about photo techniques, locations, and marketing.
 He personally answers each inquiry.